rust-lang-ru/book/rustbook-ru/nostarch/chapter01.md

 Once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.

-Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
+Even though the `здравствуй_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
 In fact, to work on any existing projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build: